spacetelescope/stistarg/README.rst

 Limitations
 -----------

-This alpha release currently supports only the STIS detector format and scale.
+This release currently supports only the STIS detector format and scale.
 The capability to use non--STIS data will be added in a future release.
 Users wishing to use data from other sources must trim and rescale their input data accordingly.
 The STIS CCD plate scale is `0.05078 arcsec/pix`_.